 - Vegetable Stock Powder

 Dehydrated Dairy Recipes

 If you’ve read this far, it must come as no surprise that you can dehydrate practically everything, even dairy!
 Use your powdered milk in baking and your cheese as a popcorn topping or in a homemade instant macaroni and cheese mix.

-To reconstitute dehydrated milk, add one cup cool water to a third of a cup of powdered milk to make one cup liquid milk.
+To reconstitute dehydrated milk, add one cup of cool water to a third of a cup of powdered milk to make one cup of liquid milk.
 Try enhancing the flavor by adding an equal amount of fresh milk to your yield.